co-yo-ne-da/MurmurRobinMap/README.md

 ### Prerequisites

-- clang v14+ (support for other C compilers to be added)
+- clang v14+ or gcc
-- gcc

 ### Building from source: